kuyawa/StellarSDK/Readme.md

 - CryptoSwift by Marcin Krzyzanowski
 - XDR.swift by Kin Foundation
 - ED25519.swift by Katalysis / Alex Tran Qui
+- Base32.swift by 野村 憲男 Norio Nomura
 - ChecksumXmodem.swift by ?
-- Base32.swift by 野村 憲男 Norio Nomura

 ## License

-StellarSDK will use the most permissive license yet to be defined.
+**StellarSDK** will use the most permissive license yet to be defined.
+Feel free to use it in your projects, copy, modify, or do whatever you want with it, no retributions required.
+Software is meant to be shared.